-- 9. The Department of Health and Human Services distributes money from the Provider Relief Fund to hospitals and health care providers on the front lines of the coronavirus response.
+8. The Federal Emergency Management Agency (FEMA) was authorized to make payments from the Disaster Relief Fund to supplement wages lost as a result of the COVID-19 pandemic. - 9.
+The Department of Health and Human Services distributes money from the Provider Relief Fund to hospitals and health care providers on the front lines of the coronavirus response.
 This funding supports health care-related expenses or lost revenue attributable to COVID-19 and ensures uninsured Americans can get treatment for COVID-19.
 In the NIPAs, funds provided to nonprofit hospitals are recorded as social benefits. - 10.
 The Coronavirus Relief Fund, initially established by the CARES Act, provides for payments to state, local, and tribal governments for necessary expenditures incurred due to the COVID-19 public health emergency. - 11.
 The Education Stabilization Fund, initially established by the CARES Act, provides education support to states, schools, and institutes of higher education in response to coronavirus.
 Four grant programs were created through the CARES Act: Education Stabilization Fund Discretionary Grants; Governor's Emergency Education Relief Fund; Elementary and Secondary School Emergency Relief Fund; and Higher Education Emergency Relief Fund. - 12.
-The Coronavirus Food Assistance Program, initially established by the CARES Act, provides direct support to farmers and ranchers where prices and market supply chains have been impacted by the COVID-19 pandemic. - 13.
-Economic Injury Disaster Loans provide economic relief to small businesses and nonprofit organizations experiencing a temporary loss of revenue.
+The Community Development Financial Institutions Fund promotes economic revitalization and community development in low-income communities through investment in and assistance to mission-driven lenders. - 13.
+The Coronavirus Food Assistance Program, initially established by the CARES Act, provides direct support to farmers and ranchers where prices and market supply chains have been impacted by the COVID-19 pandemic.

+14. Economic Injury Disaster Loans provide economic relief to small businesses and nonprofit organizations experiencing a temporary loss of revenue.
 The loans can be used to cover a wide array of working capital needs and normal operating expenses.
-For more information, see How is the COVID-19 Economic Injury Disaster Loan program (EIDL) recorded in the NIPAs? - 14.
+For more information, see How is the COVID-19 Economic Injury Disaster Loan program (EIDL) recorded in the NIPAs? - 15.
 The Restaurant Revitalization Fund provides emergency assistance to bars, restaurants, and other food and beverage-related businesses.
 The program compensates owners for the decline in revenue due to the COVID-19 pandemic.
-For more information, see How does the Restaurant Revitalization Fund impact the NIPAs?
+For more information, see How does the Restaurant Revitalization Fund impact the NIPAs? - 16.
+The CARES Act provides \$25 billion to transit agencies to help to prevent, prepare for and respond to the COVID-19 pandemic.
+In the NIPAs, public transit agencies are classified as state and local government enterprises.